eccenca/cmem-plugin-reason/cmem_plugin_reason/validate_doc.md

 ### Validate OWL2 profiles

-Validate the input ontology against OWL profiles (DL, EL, QL, RL, and Full).
-The valid profiles are added to the output Markdown file and the ontology is annotated in the output graph.
-The plugin outputs the profiles with path "valid_profiles", and the ontology IRI with path "ontology_graph_iri".
+Validate the input ontology against OWL profiles (DL, EL, QL, RL, and Full) and annotate the result graph.

+### Output entities

+Output entities.
+The plugin outputs the explanation as text in Markdown format on the path "markdown", the ontology IRI on the path "ontology_graph_iri", and, if enabled, the valid OWL2 profiles on the path "valid_profiles

 ### Maximum RAM Percentage

 Maximum heap size for the Java virtual machine in the DI container running the reasoning process.

-⚠️ Setting the percentage too high may result in an out of memory error.
+:warning: Setting the percentage too high may result in an out of memory error.